getappmap/appmap_swagger-ruby/README.md

      2. `openapi_stable.yaml` Swagger without documentation and examples, so that it's more stable across versions.

 `openapi_stable.yaml` is ideal for use in code reviews, to see if (and how) web services have been changed.

+The Rake task `swagger:diff`:

+1. Computes a smart "diff" between the current revision Swagger and base revision.
+2. Prints this diff in a user-friendly format, suitable for inclusion in a pull request or issue comment.

 ## Installation